Kabil-ARCH/aws/VPC.md

 > [!NOTE]
 > In a **stateless** system, both inbound and outbound traffic rules need to be explicitly defined.
 It does not automatically allow response traffic, so you must define separate rules for both directions of communication.

+---

+### VPC Peering :

+vpc peering enables us to connect two vpc on the separate regions such as

+*Asia Pacific (Mumbai) - `ap-south-1`*
+*Asia Pacific (Hyderabad) - `ap-south-2`*

+ If I want to connect or extend my network over two vpc regions I can provision my vpc peering to extend my infrastructure.

+#### Connecting on-premisis server with aws:

+In order to have connection with on-premsis server with aws to establish hybrid cloud **AWS Direct Connect** service is used for  a private connection between your infrastructure and AWS through a dedicated physical network link.
+This connection bypasses the public internet, providing more consistent and predictable performance.